Top 15+ logistics companies in Germany [2026 update]

 #11 Rhenus Group

-Rhenus Group is a full-service logistics company that offers freight forwarding, warehousing, customs services, and supply chain consulting.
-It operates across Germany with a focus on tailored solutions.
-Their clients span industries like automotive, pharma, and e-commerce.
+The Rhenus Group is a comprehensive logistics service provider offering freight forwarding, warehousing, customs services, and supply chain consulting.
+It operates extensively across Germany, delivering tailored solutions to diverse industries, including automotive, pharmaceuticals, and e-commerce.

 #12 Fiege Logistics

-Fiege Logistics is our next name for logistics companies in Germany.
-To be specific, it’s a family-run logistics firm known for its expertise in warehousing, fulfillment, and last-mile delivery.
-It serves clients in healthcare, retail, and industry from more than 150 locations.
-Their strength lies in customized logistics setups and long-term client partnerships.
-They also focus on sustainability, to align with the values of German customers looking for efficient and eco-friendly logistics services.
+Fiege Logistics is a family-run logistics firm recognized for its expertise in contract logistics, particularly in warehousing, fulfillment, and last-mile delivery.
+Serving clients in healthcare, retail, and industrial sectors from over 150 locations, Fiege is known for its customized logistics setups and long-term client partnerships.

 #13 star/trac